Where to Stay in Mexico City: 10+ Gorgeous (& SAFE) Apartments For Your Next Trip

 Trying to decide where to stay in Mexico City?
 Read on to discover a collection of beautiful, safe, and well-located Airbnbs in two of Mexico City’s most desirable neighborhoods.

-When it comes to accommodation in Mexico City, Airbnb (and vacation rentals in general) is my go-to choice.
-I find that in Mexico City, Airbnb and VRBO offer a great value for the price since many of them come equipped with kitchens and living spaces instead of just a place to sleep.
+When it comes to accommodation in Mexico City, VRBO (and vacation rentals in general) is my go-to choice.
+I find that in Mexico City, Booking.com and VRBO offer a great value for the price since many of them come equipped with kitchens and living spaces instead of just a place to sleep.

 Using one of these services enables you to stay in some of Mexico City’s more residential neighborhoods where hotels are not as common.
 These areas also happen to be some of the safest and most desirable parts of the city.